Lederer & Associates Investment Counsel CA Acquires 6,611 Shares of Schwab U.S. Aggregate Bond ETF (NYSEARCA:SCHZ)

-Lederer & Associates Investment Counsel CA grew its position in shares of Schwab U.S. Aggregate Bond ETF (NYSEARCA:SCHZ) by 39.0% during the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 23,566 shares of the company’s stock after buying an additional 6,611 shares during the quarter.
-Lederer & Associates Investment Counsel CA’s holdings in Schwab U.S. Aggregate Bond ETF were worth $1,320,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Lederer & Associates Investment Counsel CA increased its position in Schwab U.S. Aggregate Bond ETF (NYSEARCA:SCHZ) by 39.0% during the fourth quarter, according to the company in its most recent 13F filing with the SEC.
+The firm owned 23,566 shares of the company’s stock after purchasing an additional 6,611 shares during the quarter.
+Lederer & Associates Investment Counsel CA’s holdings in Schwab U.S. Aggregate Bond ETF were worth $1,320,000 as of its most recent SEC filing.

 Receive News & Ratings for Schwab U.S. Aggregate Bond ETF Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Schwab U.S. Aggregate Bond ETF and related companies with MarketBeat.com's FREE daily email newsletter.